mlindgren/blog/content/2017-11-05-fitbit-ionic-review.markdown

 layout: post
 Title: Review: Fitbit Ionic
 date: 2017-11-05
-Category: Coding
+Category: Reviews
 Slug: fitbit-ionic-review
-Tags: Fitness
+Tags: Fitness, Wearables

+<small>Conflict of interest disclosure: I own 20 shares of Fitbit stock, which I purchased
+halfway through writing this review, on the hope that apparently strong Ionic sales would give the stock a boost.
+So far, that hasn't been the case.
+At any rate, the value of the stock is less than the cost of the device itself, so I don't think it compromises my objectivity, but you have been warned.</small>

 <div style="margin-left: auto; margin-right: auto; text-align: center;">
 <a href="http://files.mlindgren.ca/images/IonicFamily.jpg">
 <img src="http://files.mlindgren.ca/images/IonicFamilySmall.jpg" title="Fitbit Ionic"/>
 </a>
 </div><br />

-<small>Conflict of interest disclosure: I own about 30 shares of Fitbit stock, which I purchased
-halfway through writing this review, on the hope that apparently strong Ionic sales would give the stock a boost.
-So far, that hasn't been the case.
-At any rate, the value of the stock is less than the cost of the device itself, so I don't think it compromises my objectivity, but you have been warned.</small>

 Fitbit recently released their first true smartwatch, the Ionic.
 After going through a phase of slight obsession in the lead-up to its release, during which I spent many hours watching preview